St. Patrick's Day

 Son and Holy Spirit could exist as separate parts of the same being.
 His followers took to wearing a shamrock in celebration.

 Every Irishman should wear a shamrock in his button hole on St. Patrick Day.
-An important note: if you should find yourself in New York City or in Ireland on St Patrick Day, whatever you do,

 After the shamrock, the leprechaun is the second most popular symbol on